Boteti River Camp

 When designing your custom itinerary we have much to consider not least of which is the value proposition of every product and service included in your quote.
 In all cases we strive to give you the best experience possible within your budget so please feel free to ask your travel consultant to share their reasons for including this property in your itinerary.

 The Boteti River.
-A life line through a desert.
-A life line for an ecosystem connecting the Okavango delta with the Makgadikgadi salt pans.
+A lifeline through a desert.
+A lifeline for an ecosystem connecting the Okavango delta with the Makgadikgadi salt pans.
 And a honey pot of relief for the animals gasping for a drink.
-Somebody pass that giraffe some water.
-Thank you.
 You see, after the Central Kalahari receives its last drop of rain for the year, it's here they head.
 And here, overlooking the river bed, is the Boteti River Camp.
 Here beside the desert and delta, in this flat, flat land.

 The chalets have twin or double beds and you can ask for extra beds for children.
 They have en-suite bathrooms with outside showers and toilets.
 And, phew, they're air conditioned.
 You can book dinner and bed and breakfast.
 Which is probably wise seeing as there are no cooking facilities for guests in the chalets.